defnotkevz/zettelkasten/tRPC.md

-there's a trpc server and a trpc client. these 2 connect the "backend" and "frontend" parts of the next js application.
+there's a trpc server and a trpc client. these 2 connect the "backend" and "frontend" parts of a fullstack application.

 tRPC is a way to build APIs like REST or GraphQL.